nltp-ashes/Nanosuit/README.md

 Bellow is a list of features that are currently available in the addon :

+Miscellaneous :
+- The nanosuit comes with third person, first person and world models; inventory icons and character portraits (and even legs model if you use [First Person Visible Body](https://www.moddb.com/mods/stalker-anomaly/addons/swm-ported-visible-body-starter-version))
+- The Nanosuit voice-lines are available in English, French and Russian, depending on the game language
+- The addon features an MCM menu, allowing you to change some settings on the fly

 Armor mode :
 - Absorbs all incoming damage as long as the suit has energy
 - The more powerful is the impact, the more energy it consumes